flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

     - In case there are multiple approaches for the same runway, the ILS is identified with the runway plus the multiple indicator (i.e. ILS33L-S)

-- 3R zo 5R
+- 3R to 5R
     - These fields either display:
-        - The indent and the frequency of the NAVAID specified for the approach, or
+        - The ident and the frequency of the NAVAID specified for the approach, or
         - The enroute transitions compatible with the selected STAR.
 The active selected TRANS is in green, the remaining TRANS are in blue.